99-devops/99devops_web/content/posts/life-is-hard-randomness-is-harder.md

 ## Which one to use /dev/urandom or /dev/random ?

-Generally /dev/random and /dev/urandom are used as /dev/arandom is similar to /dev/urandom/. /dev/urandom is used in plce where there is constant need of random numbers and the actual randomness is not too much important while /dev/random is used when there is security in the picture and randomness needs to be reliable.
+Generally /dev/random and /dev/urandom are used as /dev/arandom is similar to /dev/urandom/. /dev/urandom is used in place where there is constant need of random numbers and the actual randomness is not too much important while /dev/random is used when there is security in the picture and randomness needs to be reliable.
 When system boots, the system is less on entropy and random bits generated from /dev/urandom could not be truly random.

 It is recommended to use /dev/urandom which your program is generatng random numbers as we do not want application to halt because system does not have enough entropy.
 It just needs a random number which can be given by /dev/urandom.

-If the application is mission critical and is very closely dependent of security, then use /dev/random as we can get more random data using this compared to /dev/urandom but stil random bytes provided by /dev/urandom produces good random bytes of cryptographic quality which it gets from OS during startup.
+If the application is mission critical and is very closely dependent of security, then use /dev/random as we can get more random data using this compared to /dev/urandom but still random bytes provided by /dev/urandom produces good random bytes of cryptographic quality which it gets from OS during startup.

 For almost all programs use /dev/urandom because of its non-blocking state.